guiguilechat/JCELechat/programs/spring/eveproxy/ReadMe.md

 #### set up remote access

-You need to create a $HOME/.cfg/EveHistory/remote.cfg to store your ssh remote name .
+You need to create a *$HOME/.cfg/EveHistory/remote.cfg* to store your ssh remote name .
 Typically copy the existing one

 ``` bash
 mkdir -p $HOME/.cfg/EveProxy/
 cp remote.cfg $HOME/.cfg/EveProxy/remote.cfg
 ```

-and set the values inside.
+ then edit it with the correct values inside.

 #### deploy the war

-first set your ssh connexion, replace its name in the *remote* file.
+first set your ssh connexion, replace its name in the *$HOME/.cfg/EveHistory/remote.cfg* file.
 If you have already set a host in your ~/.ssh/config then use that host name ; otherwise enter your user@url (like admin@127.0.0.1 )

 I strongly advice to export your public key with eg `source $HOME/.cfg/EveHistory/remote.cfg; ssh-copy-id $RMT_SSH` .
 This will prevent to enter your password everytime.

+You need to have installed the whole project before deploying.

-Then run `sh/rmt/dpl`
+Then run `sh/rmt/dpl` to build and deploy the app remotely.

 #### monitor the remote logs